MCAT Test Preparation

 The deadline to sign up for the MCAT preparatory course is November 1st of the junior year.
 Students may not petition to place out of the MCAT prep course earlier than their junior year.

-Students may petition to place out of the MCAT prep course if they have achieved a score equal to the most recent available average matriculant score of the UNM School of Medicine by November 1st of their junior year.
+Students may petition to place out of the MCAT prep course if they have achieved the minimum score required by the UNM School of Medicine Committee on Admissions by November 1st of their 3rd year.

 MCAT Testing and Score Policy: